 - Psychomotor retardation or agitation

-If you have many of the above symptoms of depression, or any of them that seem severe, it is best to have your condition diagnosed by a competent health care professional.
-Once you know whether or not you have a severe case of major depressive disorder, or a more subtle dysphoria or dysthymic condition, you can make a better choice for the treatment of depression.
+If you have many of the above symptoms of depression or any of them that seem severe, it is best to have your condition diagnosed by a competent health care professional.
+Once you know whether or not you have a severe case of major depressive disorder, or more subtle dysphoria or dysthymic condition, you can make a better choice for the treatment of depression.
 Severe depression can destroy your life gradually or suddenly, and can even lead to death.
 So it should not go unattended.

 Although people who have this condition often feel unmotivated to do anything, if you are depressed, it is imperative that you find relief as quickly as possible.
 Depression has been shown to lead to actual physical deterioration of the brain, often involving actual death of irreplaceable cortical neurons (the cells that do the thinking in your brain).

 Remember, although it is the responsibility of your doctor to diagnose your condition, it is your sole responsibility to inform him/her of your symptoms, and it is your responsibility how you will treat your condition.